mehnetunlu/mehnetunlu/README.md

 # 👋 Hi, I'm Mehmet!

 Machine Learning enthusiast with a passion for Deep Learning, NLP, and Computer Vision.
-Always exploring new AI challenges and pushing boundaries
+I Always exploring new AI challenges and pushing boundaries

  ### 🔭 What I'm currently learning and work on